Heterogeneous Multi-task Learning with Expert Diversity: Related Work

 The second group of MTL topologies have a dedicated set of parameters to each task.
 Such methods are called soft parameter sharing \cite{duong2015low}.
 They can be interpreted as single networks that have a feature sharing mechanism between encoders to induce inter branch information crossing.
-Methods like Cross-Stitch Network \cite{misra2016cross}, Multi-gate Mixture of Experts \cite{ma2018modeling} and Multi-task Attention Network \cite{liu2019mtan} are examples of soft parameter sharing based on a explicit feature sharing mechanism, mixture of experts feature fusion and attention based approaches to cross-task among branches.
+Methods like Cross-Stitch Network \cite{misra2016cross} and Multi-gate Mixture of Experts \cite{ma2018modeling} are examples of soft parameter sharing based on a explicit feature sharing mechanism, mixture of experts feature fusion and attention based approaches to cross-task among branches.
 Misra et al. \cite{misra2016cross} introduced the concept of soft-parameter sharing in deep multi-task approaches by learning a linear combination of the input activation maps.
 The linear combination (soft feature fusion) is learned at each layer from both tasks.
 The MMoE method proposed by \citet{ma2018modeling} is an attempt to provide a soft parameter sharing mechanic through a gating mechanism.
 The gate function selects a set of experts for each task while re-using it for multiple tasks, consequently providing feature sharing.
-A new technique for soft parameter MTL is using attention mechanisms.
-The work from Liu et al. \cite{liu2019mtan} called Multi-Task Attention Network (MTAN) used an attention mechanism to share the features for each task specific network.
 The main advantage of soft parameter sharing approaches is the capability of learning task specific and shared representations explicitly.
 Nevertheless, these models suffer from scalability problems, as the size of the MTL network tends to grow proportionally with the number of tasks.
 A full survey on different MTL topologies can be found at \cite{ruder2017overview,vandenhende2020revisiting}.